software-students-spring2022/final-project-universal-lfg/README.md

 # Universal LFG
 Today's most popular video games are those that feature highly competitive multiplayer game modes.
 Whether it be Call of Duty, Apex Legends, Destiny, Valorant — or any other game — having a team you can communicate with can mean the difference between winning annd losing.
-Universal LFG (Looking for Group) would be a platform that can connect players in need of a group to each other.
+Universal LFG (Looking for Group) is a platform that aims to connect players to their new teammates.

 [App Prototype on InVision](https://juntaozhu991694.invisionapp.com/console/share/YQJTRS4PNZ9)

 ### Who is Universal LFG For?
-The end users of Universal LFG would be gamers who don't have access to a group to play their favorite games with.
+The end users of Universal LFG would be gamers who are interested in connecting with others to play their favorite games together.

 ### Universal LFG - Breakdown
 Typical user experience will be as follows: